Guárico: Tourist Carnival of the Venezuelan Eastern Plain

-This festivity generally takes place in February in the city of Zaraza, being the main tourist attraction in that season in the whole llanoriental region, one of the main and most important carnivals in Venezuela, capable of attracting exorbitant numbers of tourists compared to other festivities of the same nature.
-Characterized by the majesty with which large, illuminated and colorful floats and groups are made, besides that on the same date the "Agro-industrial Fairs of the Unare River Basin" are held in the city, placing Zaraza as one of the most important tourist destinations in the state and the country.
+This festivity generally takes place in February in the city of Zaraza, being the main tourist attraction in that season in the whole llanoriental region, one of the main and most important carnivals in Venezuela, capable of attracting large numbers of tourists compared to other festivities of the same nature.
+Characterized by the large, illuminated, and colorful floats and groups, besides that on the same date the "Agro-industrial Fairs of the Unare River Basin" are held in the city, placing Zaraza as one of the most important tourist destinations in the state and the country.

 Fairs of San Miguel Arcángel

 Religious and socio-cultural festivities that take place from September 21 to October 4, in Altagracia de Orituco, where the most famous national groups attend.

 Candlemas Fairs

 Religious and socio-cultural festivities, which take place in the first week of February, motivated by the day of Our Lady of Candelaria on February 2.
 They take place in Valle de la Pascua.
-They are considered one of the most important fairs in the state, where there are also agricultural and livestock exhibitions, with national call and / or participation.
+They are considered one of the most important fairs in the state, where there are also agricultural and livestock exhibitions, with national call and/or participation.